A concept conceived by Don Collins.

 - CPI 6 ~ Visual Evidence – Any type of visual evidence such as video, still photos, or personal sightings witnessed by more than one person

 - CPI 7 ~ Physical Manipulation – the obvious movement of objects in the environment by intelligent design.
 For example: objects are thrown; items levitate; electrical appliances operate on their own accord.
 A request for this activity on the part of the researcher is NOT required.
 Strange odors and aromas could also be placed in this category.If the researcher is unsure as to whether movement is due to intelligent design, the activity may be relegated to CPI 6

 - CPI 8 ~ Secondary Grouping – any combination of one or more levels CPI 1, CPI 2, or CPI 3 levels AND any one or more of levels CPI 5, CPI 6, or CPI 7 OR any two or more of CPI 5 CPI 6 or CPI 7.

 Explaining the scale

 This index should not be confused with the EVP classification system.
 EVPs are classified on a separate basis.
-The data obtained by the EVPs are then used to arrive at a CPI 1 or CPI 2.
+The data obtained by the EVPs are then used to arrive at a CPI 1 level or CPI 2 level.